Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 According to my HVAC contractor, surprisingly few people actually do this.

-A clogged, dirty filter will significantly decrease both the air flow and efficiency of your AC system.
+A clogged, dirty filter will significantly decrease both the airflow and efficiency of an AC system.

 Adjust the Air Vents